Current federal and state financial aid information is available on the Department of Financial Aid web page: www.financialaid.uwm.edu

 TAships are available for up to two years at the master’s level and up to five years at the doctoral level.
 The number of years of assistance the student might receive is counted from the date of enrollment in the program, not from the date that the TAship was awarded.
 Renewals are conditioned upon academic and teaching performance.
 To review the complete set of rules regarding Teaching Assistantship renewals, please see the department’s Graduate Handbook: uwm.edu/english/graduate/graduate-resources/grad-handbook/

 Assistantships are for the full academic year only.
-New students can apply for a TAship by completing section 4 in the Department of English application for admission, and for an ESL TAship by also completing section 6.
+New students can apply for a TAship or an ESL TAship by completing the Financial Aid and Teaching Assistantships questionnaire in the Panthera graduate admission application.

 All TAs take two courses per semester, usually for a total of six credits.
 Most new TAs take English 701, Teaching College Composition, in their first semester.
 Most first-year TAs have a 2-1 teaching load; that is, new TAs teach two classes in the fall semester and one in the spring semester.
 In the following years, all TAs teach 2-2.